luciaurcelay/word-sim-game/README.md

 ## Description

-This game allows several players to compete to find the word most similar to a word of their choice!
+This game allows several players to compete to find the most similar word to another word of their choice!

 ## Getting Started